10 Essential Live Chat Best Practices & How to Execute Them

 This preempts any issues they may have and can be done using insights gained from data analysis and machine learning.

-7. Ask Customers for Feedback
+7. Ask customers for feedback

 Set up your live chat software so that the last step after closing down the current conversation is a request for customers to rate their experience.

-You don’t have to do anything fancy, just three options like “Great”, “Average”, and ‘Poor,” accompanied by emoticons will suffice.
 This rating will take less than a second for the customer but will be invaluable information about your support agents’ performance.
 The more you know about the live chat customer journey, the better.

 You can help your support agents organize live chat messages better and sort them by priority by adding tags.
-Tags are useful for finding content as they help categorize chats.

-Base conversation categories on the query.
 This way you can understand the most common queries and prepare support material and solutions in advance.
 You can also use it to train your agents to handle the most common queries.

-9. Communicate Effectively
+9. Communicate effectively

 It is your responses that lead to all the resolutions of issues and keep your customers happy.
-Consider integrating CCaaS as an additional means of communication.

 Here are some actions you can take to ensure effective communication: